-This canopy obscures the historic, character defining details of the entrance
+This canopy obscures the historic, character defining details of the entrance.
+City of Birmingham, photo by KDG, 2022.

-Historic awnings were generally triangular shape and extended outward at the base to shelter the façade.
+Historic awnings were generally triangularly shape and extended outward at the base to shelter the façade.
 An awning may not have existed on this building historically, but this type of modern awning is acceptable.
+City of Birmingham, photo by KDG, 2022.